Curriculum

 -

-Students will study a stretching and engaging curriculum which will drive a sense of curiosity in biology knowledge, to enable them to view the very small to the large, from a single cell to their own bodies and to the world around them with a sense of awe and wonder.
+Students will study a stretching and engaging curriculum which will drive a sense of curiosity in biology knowledge, to enable them to view the very small to the large, from a single cell to their own bodies and then the world around them with a sense of awe and wonder.
 They will also have the opportunity to develop their reading, writing, numeracy and oracy skills, building their confidence and their ability to critically analyse and consider data, and problem solve, enabling them to flourish in the wider world.
+We will endeavour to expand their understanding of the scientific method and the use of various techniques and specialist equipment needed to be a biologist (using their hands!).

 As part of the science curriculum, we will strive to ensure that we share research and achievements from a diverse array of scientists past and present and to embed in our teaching the promotion of the vast array of STEM careers that knowledge of science can open up.